valeman/awesome-conformal-prediction/README.md

 Please feel free to connect and also help spread the word about Conformal Prediction.

-Awesome Conformal Prediction has been cited in the best book on Machine Learning (aka the machine learning 'bible') ["Probabilistic Machine Learning: Advanced Topics"](https://github.com/probml/pml2-book) by the leading research scientist at Google (over 80K Google Scholar citations) and Bestselling Machine Learning Book Author Kevin Murphy.
+Awesome Conformal Prediction has been cited in the best book on Machine Learning (aka the machine learning 'bible') ["Probabilistic Machine Learning: Advanced Topics"](https://github.com/probml/pml2-book) by the leading research scientist at Google (over 80K Google Scholar citations) and Bestselling Machine Learning Book Author Kevin Murphy (starting at page 555).

 ![Probabilistic Machine Learning: Advanced Topics](Probabilistic%20Machine%20Learning%20Advanced%20Topics%20(Kevin%20Murphy).png)